 “There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.” – Henry James, The Portrait of a Lady

 The British consume 60 billion cups of tea annually, according to the Tea and Infusions Organisation.
-That’s more than 900 cups for every man, woman, and child in the U.K. To the British, tea is a beverage and so much more.
-Tea is always offered to guests in one’s home, in times of crisis and celebration, and at just about any other time as well.
-A cuppa is said to solve all problems.
+That’s more than 900 cups for every man, woman, and child.
+To the British, tea is a beverage and so much more.
+Guests to one’s home are always offered tea.
+The British serve tea in times of crisis and celebration, and at just about any other time as well.
+A ‘cuppa’ is said to solve all problems.
 It is a ritual, a comfort, a habit, an ice-breaker, a kindness.
 As David Walliams, the British actor and author, writes in his novel for children, Mr. Stink:

 “In Britain, a cup of tea is the answer to every problem.
 Fallen off your bicycle?
 Nice cup of tea.
 Your house has been destroyed by a meteorite?
 Nice cup of tea and a biscuit.
 Your entire family has been eaten by a Tyrannosaurus Rex that has travelled through a space/time portal?
 Nice cup of tea and a piece of cake.
 Possibly a savoury option would be welcome here too, for example a Scotch egg or a sausage roll.”

 Thirty years ago, one of our editors took her then-boyfriend home to announce to her British parents that he had proposed marriage.
 “I’ll put the kettle on,” were the first words her mother uttered.